SanniM3/SanniM3.github.io/blog/research_assistant.md

 Finally, recent tooling makes it easier to build and orchestrate these complex pipelines.
 Frameworks such as **LangChain** (with its LangGraph module) and others (LlamaIndex, Haystack, etc.) allow developers to define agents and tools in a graph or chain, controlling the flow of information between them.
 Graph-based agent construction provides fine-grained control and transparency in how each step executes ([source](https://pinecone.io)).
 For example, LangGraph (LangChain’s graph-based agent framework) supports stateful, multi-step flows and has been used to implement state-of-the-art research agent workflows ([source](https://pinecone.io), [source](https://arxiv.org)).
 The LiRA system mentioned above was built entirely using LangGraph, with each agent maintaining its own state and memory to handle intermediate results and feedback ([source](https://arxiv.org)).
 In summary, combining multi-agent design with RAG and modern orchestration frameworks creates a powerful approach: an **agentic RAG** system that can autonomously perform deep research and document generation.

-> **Figure:** A graph-based multi-agent research pipeline.
-The figure below illustrates a simplified architecture of such a system, where each node represents an agent or tool (e.g., web search, paper fetch, RAG-based retrieval) and edges represent the flow of information between steps.
-The design allows the agent to search the web and academic databases, filter and store relevant information, and ultimately synthesize a detailed answer (or report) from the collected knowledge ([source](https://pinecone.io)).

-> *(Image placeholder: Graph-based workflow showing web search, arXiv retrieval, RAG query, and writing)*
+> *(Image placeholder: Graph-based workflow showing web search, arXiv retrieval, RAG query, writing and academic review.)*

 ## Multi‑Agent Deep Research Workflow